Help Center/ Host Security Service/ User Guide/ Risk Management/ Baseline Inspection/ Viewing and Processing Baseline Check Results

 Password complexity policies

-Statistics on servers with weak passwords that do not meet the baseline requirements.
+Statistics on servers with passwords that do not meet the complexity requirements in the baseline.

 Common weak passwords